Paginated RSS reader

 No endless scroll.
 No algorithm deciding what you see.
 Just the writers you choose — turned page by page, the way a newspaper used to feel.

-Free · works offline · no account needed · now on iOS, Android soon
+Free on the web · works offline · no account needed · now on iOS, Android soon

 Why PageFeed